HodardCodeclub/Construction-Works-Management-System-/README.md

 ### Project Profile ###

-* This is a CWMS Project for Civil Engineering :
+* This is a Construction Works Management System (CWMS) Project for Civil Engineering :

 ### Louise Uwimpuhwe ###